tomwhartung/jmws_idMyGadget_for_wordpress/README.md

 # jmws_idMyGadget_for_wordpress

-A version of idMyGadget tailored for use with the WordPress CMS.
+This repository ("repo") contains a version of idMyGadget tailored for use with the WordPress CMS.

 This code is experimental and, although I am using it on [tomwhartung.com](http://tomwhartung.com), I have not reviewed it for quality and hence do not feel it is "production-ready."